 The unit layout on each floor promotes flexibility over time: one and two bedroom units are adjacent to each other, allowing for expansion of the units to accommodate a family’s changing needs.
-The building also includes multi-purpose rooms and a swimming pool.
+The building also includes multi-purpose rooms and the best Pool Renovation Companies.

 River & Warren is a newly renovated development located on the Hudson River Waterfront and in the heart of Battery Park City, a predominantly residential planned community in downtown Manhattan.
 To facilitate a healthy lifestyle, there is a large fitness centre spanning two floors.
 Residences also have access to a shared rooftop space, equipped with a green lawn, a grill for cooking and cabanas for dining or socializing and a nautical themed playroom with an interactive lighthouse.
 The walls are graphic and include magnetic and dry-erase surfaces to encourage creativity on days spent indoors.